 Spring.
 4(4-1) A student may earn a maximum of 12 credits in all enrollments for this course.
-RB: LL 151 R: Approval of department.
+P: LL 151 or approval of department RB: Not appropriate for native or near-native speakers of the language.
+Students with previous study of the language should contact the coordinator for a placement exam.

-Further work on speaking, reading, and writing a less commonly taught language.
-Continued development of oral proficiency skills.
+Further work on speaking, listening, reading, and writing a less commonly taught language.
+Continued development of and emphasis on oral proficiency skills.